 SATURDAY EVENING

 The fun continues Saturday night.
 Race go-karts, play mini-golf, compete in laser tag, and enjoy arcade games at the Carlisle Sports Emporium or catch a movie under the stars at the Cumberland Drive-In Theatre.
-Old-fashioned fun continues at Midway Bowling.
-Rock 'N Bowl occurs (Friday & Saturday nights) from 9:30 pm to 12:30 am.
-Or test your skills on their axe-throwing lanes.
-End the evening with a drink on their outdoor patio, where you can relax around the fire pits or play corn hole and other lawn games.
-Click here to read more about other axe-throwing venues in Cumberland Valley.
+Old-fashioned fun continues at Midway Bowling with bowling, duckpins, and axe throwing.
+End the evening relaxing with delicious food and drinks around the fire pits on their recently renovated outdoor patio.

 Tap, tour and try a pint on the Cumberland Valley Beer Trail.
-Sign up for a free passport, and visit over 30 breweries, wineries, cideries, and distilleries spread out over the Valley.
-Check-in at participating locations and earn prizes.
+Sign up for a free passport and visit over 25 breweries, wineries, cideries, and distilleries spread out over the Valley.
+Check in at participating locations and earn prizes.
 With so many flavors to explore, you'll want to make a return visit.
-Pictured: Molly Pitcher Brewing Co.

 SUNDAY MORNING

-Start Sunday morning with peaceful Yoga on the Terrace ($10 donation suggested) at Kings Gap Environmental Education Center.
-Afterward, stay around to take a free self-guided tour of the mansion and hike some of the 25 miles of trails.
+Start Sunday morning at Kings Gap Environmental Education Center, where you can hike some of the 25 miles of trails.
 The park has numerous overlooks and picnic areas.
+No visit is complete without a stop at the Kings Gap General Store, located across from the park's entrance.

 If you signed up for our Beer Trail passport, several locations along the trail offer delicious Sunday brunch options.